-In addition to the STIP investments, MoDOT spends approximately \$520 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
-The majority of those expenditures, approximately \$445 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
+In addition to the STIP investments, MoDOT spends approximately \$550 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
+The majority of those expenditures, approximately \$470 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
 But it also includes maintaining pavements on the state's lower-volume routes, many of which are not eligible for federal reimbursement.
-Typically around \$160 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping (see Section 10).
+There is a large disparity in the lower-volume route conditions around the state and in order to close the gap, we are targeting funding to the worst conditions on minor and low-volume routes.
+The Asset Management Deficit program continues \$10 million per year in STIP allocation instituted by the Commission in 2017 to assist those districts that are unable to meet MoDOT's asset management goals.
+In addition, the Maintenance Asset Management Deficit program will address low-volume routes in poor condition maintained by our Department's operating budget.
+The allocation is \$15 million in FY2022 and FY2023 and \$12.5 million in 2024 and this allocation is for districts with low-volume route conditions less than the statewide average (see Section 10).
+The goal of both the Asset Management Deficit program and the Maintenance Asset Management Deficit program is to improve the pavement conditions of minor and low-volume routes so Missourians have similar driving experiences around the state.
+Approximately \$220 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping (see Section 10).